Aboriginal history of Western Australia

-The history of the Aboriginal inhabitants of Western Australia has been dated as existing for 50-70 thousand years before European contact.
-This article only deals with documented history from non indigenous sources since European settlement in Perth.
+Aboriginal Australians have inhabited Western Australia from around 50,000–70,000 years ago to present.

+Prior to European contact, Indigenous Australians in Western Australia primarily recorded their history through oral tradition.
+Additional information about their history has been uncovered by archaeologists, linguists, and other academic disciplines.

+Contact with European settlers in Western Australia had a significant impact on the Aboriginal population.
+Initial negative impacts included violence through the frontier wars, disease, and displacement from traditional lands.
+Throughout the 19th and 20th century Aboriginal Australians in Western Australia continued to face discrimination and suffer under policies made by the colonial government, and later the state government.

 Western Australian Aboriginal history

+History prior to European contact (70,000 BCE - present)

 Aboriginal people of Western Australia practised an oral tradition with no written language before contact with European people.
-Aboriginal history in Western Australia has been grouped into five periods of time from before contact through to settlement and into recognition as a people.

 1829–1881

-The early 1840s colonisation of Western Australia by Europeans, under James Stirling, created a generation of colony-born men who engaged in hostilities and imprisonment of Aborigines.The colonisation proceeded with the expropriation of land, the exploitation of cheap labour, and the quashing of Aboriginal resistance.
+The early 1840s colonisation of Western Australia by Europeans, under James Stirling, created a generation of colony-born men who engaged in hostilities and imprisonment of Aboriginal people.
+The colonisation proceeded with the expropriation of land, the exploitation of cheap labour, and the quashing of Aboriginal resistance.

 1881–1943

-In 1886 an Aboriginal Protection Board was established with five members and a secretary, all of whom were nominated by the Governor.
+In 1886 an Aboriginal Protection Board was established with five members and a secretary, all of whom were nominated by the Governor, Frederick Broome.
 Protectors of Aborigines were appointed by the board under the conditions laid down in the Aborigines Protection Act of 1886.
 In theory, Protectors of Aborigines were empowered to undertake legal proceedings on behalf of Aboriginal people.
 As the board had very limited funds Protectors received very limited remuneration, and so a range of people were appointed as local Protectors, including Resident Magistrates, Jail Wardens, Justices of the Peace and in some cases ministers of religion, though most were local Police Inspectors.
 The minutes of the board show they mostly dealt with matters of requests from religious bodies for financial relief and reports from Resident or Police Magistrates pertaining to trials and convictions of Aboriginal people under their jurisdiction.

 The 1893 Education Act of Western Australia gave white parents the power to object to any Aboriginal child attending any school also attended by their children, a provision which saw Aboriginal children progressively and completely excluded from the state education system.